wuqui/methling231/pages/research questions and hypotheses.md

 			- empirical vs. methodological vs. theoretical
 			- researcher-generated vs. participant-generated
 			- empirical vs. speculative
-	- Formulating RQs
+	- how to formulate RQs
 	  id:: 62862ae8-6376-4d82-b9e5-37b518baf1af
+	  collapsed:: true
-		- be careful with the **wording**: there must be exact definitions for every content word; it has to be understandable by others
+		- be careful with the **wording**:
+			- you must have exact definitions for every content word;
+			- it has to be understandable by others
 		- the **number** of RQs is not restricted, start with many and narrow down, but they must be manageable - If in doubt, leave out!
 		- the **sequence** of your RQs may be important
-- Hypotheses
+- # hypotheses
 	- [[definition]]:
+	  collapsed:: true
 		- > Hypothesen sind also Antworten auf die Fragen, die implizit mit dem gewählten Thema aufgeworfen werden.
 Um als wissenschaftliche Hypothesen zu taugen, müssen sie sich als Ergebnisse ausweisen, die durch ein wissenschaftliches Untersuchungsverfahren gewonnen wurden
 			- (Esselborn-Krumbiegel 2002: 101)
 	- characteristics
+	  collapsed:: true
 		- H is a **prerequisite** for drawing a conclusion;
+		  collapsed:: true
 			- the assumed answer to a question;
 			- generally valid claim;
 			- assumption about real phenomena;
 			- a prediction of what you will find
-		- H are particularly prominent in
+		- H are particularly prominent in collapsed:: true
 			- the natural sciences,
 			- in experimental studies and
 			- more often in quantitative research
-		- special case is a negative form of H: the **Null Hypothesis**,
+		- The **Null Hypothesis**: a special case in negative form collapsed:: true
 			- stating that the differences observed have occurred only because of chance, i. e. there is no [correlation]([[correlation]]) between two [variables]([[variable]])
 			- Research then aims to reject (or accept) the Null Hypothesis.
 		- H is often more precise than an RQ